So what are the signs and the symptoms that patients who have a COPD exacerbation

 This is something that generally happens over a period of time.

-Oftentimes, it may develop gradually and just get progressively worse
+You know, often times it may develop gradually and just get progressively worse

 But it's rare that it happens like that.
 It's rare that it happens very suddenly.

-This is more often a gradual onset, a worsening of a chronic problem.
+This is more often a gradual onset a worsening of a chronic problem.

 Patients may have hypoxia.

 It's important to remember, especially in those patients with COPD, they may have chronic hypoxia.